russtoku/uipa/docs/Seeding.md

 fork of the main branch of the [UIPA.org repository](https://github.com/CodeWithAloha/uipa).

 ## Seeding

+> Note: The commands in this section should be run in the top level of the working directory where the `manage.py` file is located.

 ### Load Classifications, Jurisdictions, and Freedom of Information Laws